Published

 GravityKit products now give you a stronger reason to trust what you install

-As of April 2026, all GravityKit product installs, updates, and downgrades are now cryptographically verified before WordPress unpacks them.
+As of April 2026, GravityKit-managed product installs and updates delivered through our update system are cryptographically verified before WordPress unpacks them.
 If a package has been changed anywhere along the way, the installation is blocked.
 The check happens quietly in the background, requires no configuration, and adds another layer of protection between our release process and your website.

 The update path itself has become a target